alphagov/paas-team-manual/source/team/managing_access_to_cloud_services.html.md

 # Aiven

-We use Aiven for our Elasticsearch backing service.
+We use Aiven for our Opensearch backing service.
 We log in to Aiven using the [Aiven Console](https://console.aiven.io/).

 We have 4 separate projects: